Elbe: History

 On 10 April 1945, General Wenck of the German Twelfth Army located to the west of Berlin to guard against the advancing American and British forces.
-But, as the Western Front moved eastwards and the Eastern Front moved westwards, the German armies making up both fronts backed towards each other.
+But as the Western Front moved eastwards and the Eastern Front moved westwards, the German armies on both fronts backed towards each other.
 As a result, the area of control of Wenck's army to his rear and east of the Elbe River had become a vast refugee camp for Germans fleeing from the approaching Soviet Army.
 Wenck took great pains to provide food and lodging for these refugees.
 At one stage, the Twelfth Army was estimated to be feeding more than a quarter of a million people every day.
 During the night of 28 April, Wenck reported to the German Supreme Army Command in Fuerstenberg that his Twelfth Army had been forced back along the entire front.
 According to Wenck, no attack on Berlin was possible as support from Busse's Ninth Army could no longer be expected.
-Instead, starting April 24, Wenck moved his army towards the Forest of Halbe, broke into the Halbe pocket and linked up with the remnants of the Ninth Army, Hellmuth Reymann's "Army Group Spree", and the Potsdam garrison.
+Instead, starting 24 April, Wenck moved his army towards the Forest of Halbe, broke into the Halbe pocket and linked up with the remnants of the Ninth Army, Hellmuth Reymann's "Army Group Spree", and the Potsdam garrison.
 Wenck brought his army, remnants of the Ninth Army, and many civilian refugees across the Elbe and into territory occupied by the U.S. Army.

 In 1945, as World War II drew to a close, Germany came under attack from the armies of the western Allies advancing from the west and those of the Soviet Union advancing from the east.
-On 25 April 1945 these two forces linked up near Torgau, on the Elbe.
+On 25 April 1945, these two forces linked up near Torgau, on the Elbe.
 The victorious countries marked the event unofficially as Elbe Day.
-From 1949 to 1990 the Elbe formed part of the Inner German border between East Germany and West Germany.
+From 1945 to 1990 the Elbe formed part of the Inner German border between East Germany and West Germany.

-During the 1970s the Soviet Union stated that Adolf Hitler's ashes had been scattered in the Elbe following disinterment from their original burial-site.
+During the 1970s, the Soviet Union stated that Adolf Hitler's ashes had been scattered in the Elbe following disinterment from their original burial site.